 "a particular set or system of beliefs resulting from the search for knowledge about life and the universe"

-Below are 2-minute video clips that explain our research in simple terms.
+Below are 2-minute video clips that explain our main research questions in simple terms.
 We focus on a major mechanism of cell regulation: protein phosphorylation.
-This process has been exhaustively studied for decades and, as a result, we have mapped over half a million phosphorylation sites, across different species and different disease states.
-We are well on the way to functionally characterising these sites and together this data has allowed us to understand how our bodies work and why they fail in diseases such as cancer.
+This process has been exhaustively studied for decades and, as a result, over half a million phosphorylation sites have been mapped, across different species and different disease states.
+Many of these sites have been functionally characterised and together this data has helped reveal how our bodies work and why they fail in diseases such as cancer.
 However, in spite of this extensive knowledge, we still lack a fundamental understanding of some very simple rules that govern all phosphorylation events (see video clips 1 and 2).
-In fact, I would go as far as to suggest that without this knowledge we do not truly understand how cells use phosphorylation networks to process information (this idea is explained fully in video clip 3).
+In fact, I would go as far as to suggest that until we understand this we will not truly appreciate how cells use binary logic to process complex biological information (this idea is explained fully in video clip 3).
 Have these concepts simply been forgotten, or perhaps missed or neglected in a rush to delve into the details and characterise this process fully?
-Whatever the reasons, we believe it is critical to readdress these issues if we are to uncover the true origins of complexity...
+Whatever the reasons, I believe it is critical to readdress these issues if we are to uncover the true origins of complexity...

-In 2 The Science: 2-minute video clips to illustrate our research questions
+In 2 the science: Below are three 2-minute video clips that explain our research questions in simple terms.

 (Click the arrows to scroll through and then single click to play - wait a few seconds for the video to start).